jonas089/L2-sequencer/README.md

 cargo test test_schedule_transactions
 ```

-Note that currently only the Transactions stored in the Block-creating validator's pool are sored.
+Note that currently only the Transactions stored in the Block-creating validator's pool are included in the block.
 For a validator to commit it's pool it must win a consensus round, there is currently no synchronization between nodes other
 than Block synchronization.